coetzeer/coetzeer/_posts/2018-03-23-long-live-the-new-card.markdown

 toc: true
 ---

-In a surprise turn of events today, the Sodial SATA card that I order nearly 2 months ago decided to arrive to day.
+In a surprise turn of events today, the Sodial SATA card that I ordered nearly 2 months ago decided to arrive to day.

 {% include figure image_path="/assets/img/amazon_sodial_big.jpg" alt="Prodigal SATA card." class="image-small image-centre" caption="The Prodigal SATA card returns." %}

 I'm having mixed feelings.
-On the one hand, it presents a alternative to the SiL3114 chipset cards that I've been using up until now: 1 that died without warning after 1 week and the other that rewrites that won't work unless it rewrites the MBR on my drives making them useles.
+On the one hand, it presents a alternative to the SiL3114 chipset cards that I've been using up until now: one that died without warning after 1 week and the other that won't work unless it rewrites the MBR on my drives making them useless.
 It's a VIA chipset, so that could be welcome change.

 On the other hand, the card cost £5.
 It's a cheapie.
 It also only supports 2 SATA ports (it says 4, but one is IDE and I suspect the you can only use 2 of the other 3 at one time).